argmaxml/recsplain/docs/source/how-it-works.rst

 The search user data consists of a user id and an item history, like a purchase history, where each item in the history is and id for an indexed item.

 .. note::
-   If you are using recsplain as a web server, you send the seach data in the body of a POST request.
+   If you are using Recsplain as a web server, you send the seach data in the body of a POST request.
 If you are using it with Python bindings, call the search method and pass your item data as an argument.

 Understand results